-Oscars for Indies
+The Oscars for Indies

-Visit thebitawards.com to review the completed site.
+Visit thebitawards.com to learn more about the event.

 Length of Project: 2 Months

 Size of team: James Sisti (UX Lead, Sr. Art Director), Dan Butchko (Creative Director, Project Manager), Chase Kiefiuk, and Technical Stage Managers from Parsons

 User experience design, as a philosophy, translates well into space design.
 Creating branding and on-stage content was only part of my responsibility in this project.
 The most challenging aspect was creating an on-site experience that made purchasing tickets, finding seating arrangements, and guiding nominees as seamless as possible.

 The 2016 Bit Awards was a hit!
 Over 400 members of New York and San Francisco’s growing community of game developers gathered at Parsons to celebrate a year of making games and to honor their talented creators.
 The evening featured a four-piece jazz band playing popular themes from games we all know and love, plus a special medley of songs from Best Style winner Peter Panic featuring the voice of Peter himself, Remy Germinario!
 Presenters included a stellar lineup of developers, press and industry professionals.

 There are many examples of indie awards shows across the industry.
 The goal of The Bit Awards was to “jazz up” the status quo by introducing not only a stage and light show but also a live jazz band that featured industry musicians led by the award-winning game soundtrack composer Zack Zinger.

 This wonderful musical element, combined with custom designed trophies that were lit by multicolored LED’s and engraved with the Bit Awards Logo.